Mie Goreng (Mee Goreng Indonesian Noodles)

 Mie goreng or mee goreng is a popular Indonesian fried noodle dish.
 Mie goreng translates to “fried noodles” in Indonesian.
 Mee goreng is typically served in most Indonesian restaurants or Indonesian street food stands.
 This dish has become so popular that it is also served in Malaysia, Singapore, and Brunei.

-These Indonesian noodles generally consist of thicker yellow wheat noodles, a mix of cabbage, bean sprouts, green onions, and protein like chicken, beef, shrimp, or tofu.
-The dish is then seasoned with a variety of sauces such as soy sauce, sweet soy sauce, ketchup, oyster sauce, sambal oelek, garlic, and shallots.
+These Indonesian noodles typically consist of thick yellow wheat noodles, mixed with cabbage, bean sprouts, green onions, and protein such as chicken, beef, shrimp, or tofu.
+The dish is then seasoned with a variety of sauces, including soy sauce, sweet soy sauce, ketchup, oyster sauce, sambal oelek, garlic, and shallots.

 A plate of mie goreng surrounded by table settings.